 On the first day, we will take you to the most famous waterfall in Iceland, Gullfoss.
 Gullfoss Falls is an amazing 32-meter waterfall cascading down in two stages.
 It is located in the canyon of the Hvítá River, part of the famous Golden Circle.

-On the first day we will take you to the most popular waterfall in Iceland, Gullfoss on the roaring Hvítá river, and Þingvellir National Park (Thingvellir), the most significant historical site in Iceland, which is also a geological wonder.
-The cliff of the Almannagjá ravine runs right through Þingvellir, straddling two continents where the North American and Eurasian tectonic plates have been slowly moving apart. Þingvellir is a UNESCO World Heritage Site for very good reasons!
-Next up is an erupting geyser, at the Geysir geothermal area.
-Strokkur, the most active geyser, nowadays, is very obliging, spouting torrents of scalding water every 5 to 10 minutes.
+Next, we'll visit the most important historical site and geological wonder, Þingvellir National Park (Thingvellir).
+The cliff of the Almannagjá ravine runs right through Þingvellir, straddling two continents where the North American and Eurasian tectonic plates have been slowly drifting apart. Þingvellir has been a UNESCO World Heritage Site since 2004, and you'll indeed find out why!
+Next up is an erupting geyser at the Geysir geothermal area.
+Strokkur, the most active geyser, spouts torrents of scalding water every 5 to 10 minutes.

 Full details of the places you will see on other days can be found in the itinerary.
 Each night you will stay at a different country hotel or guesthouse, putting you in the perfect location every time.
 From September to April, slip away from your hotel each night to hunt for the elusive Northern Lights.
 Your guide will give you exclusive advice on the best ways to find them!

 The tour returns to Reykjavík on day 7 at around 20:00 in the evening.
 In Iceland, the weather can sometimes influence schedules.

 Here you can find a detailed list of information containing everything you need to know about your tour around Iceland: 6 Days Around Iceland Adventure Guide.

 Flybus Transfer: Book your transfer to & from Keflavik International Airport and Reykjavik Capital.